yagnikvadi2003/status-code/README.md

 - 3xx: Redirect.
 The requested page has moved somewhere else.
 - 4xx: Client error.
 There 's something wrong with the way the browser asked for the page.
 - 5xx: Server error.
 Something went wrong with the way the server tried to send the page.

+## HTTP Status Codes Important for SEO
+   Obviously, all status codes are important "you should know how healthy your site is" but there are certain ones that particularly important for SEO and anyone working on a website.